CodyBrewer/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+    PropTypes are used for TypeChecking the type of data of prop data passed down.
+This is important to typecheck so that you are getting the correct type data that you are expecting/requesting
 - [ ] Describe a life-cycle event in React?
+    A life cycle event is a phase with in the react life cycle.
+This allows us to execute code at different phases of a react component

 - [ ] Explain the details of a Higher Order Component?
+    A higher order component receives a component as an argument and returns a new component based off of logic within the Higher Order Component

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+    You can style components using CSS, inLineStyles , and using a ui framework such as Styled-Components.
+    The benefits of using CSS is you can use classnames to help with reusing styling, as well as you have all the features and customizability that comes with css.
+There aren't many benefits of using inline style aside from it can be pretty quick and may be good for prototypes.
+    Using a UI framework like Styled-Components gives you all the benefits of CSS and allows you to use straigt css within the Components.
+This really takes the reusability of React a step further.

 ## Project Setup